 The UK asylum backlog: explained

 In recent years, the UK’s asylum backlog has been at the heart of the debate over immigration.Since the 2019 general election it has increased substantially, reaching the highest level on record in June last year, and falling since.
-In December 2022, then Prime Minister Rishi Sunak set out plans to “abolish the backlog of initial asylum decisions” in 2023, as part of his five-point plan to reduce illegal immigration.
-And the government’s progress against that target was the focus of political debate at the start of this year.
+In December 2022, then Prime Minister Rishi Sunak set out plans to “abolish the backlog of initial asylum decisions” by the end of 2023, as part of his five-point plan to reduce illegal immigration.
+And the Conservative government’s progress against that target was the focus of political debate ahead of the 2024 general election.

-This article looks at the current scale of the asylum backlog, how the previous government’s asylum policy has impacted the processing of applications, and the current government’s approach to the backlog.
+This article looks at the current scale of the asylum backlog, how the previous government’s asylum policy has impacted the processing of applications, and the current government’s approach.

 Honesty in public debate matters